-The W Trek in Patagonia is one the most beautiful hikes in the world, but it also happens to be one of the most confusing to book.
+The W Trek in Patagonia is one of the most beautiful hikes in the world, but it also happens to be one of the most confusing to book.
 We trekked the 5-day W Circuit in Torres del Paine without a tour and learned a lot along the way.
-We list our top W Trek Patagonia tips and things to know before you go.
+We list our top tips for hiking the W Trek without a guide and what you should know before you go.

 1. Book campsites in advance to make sure you get what you want